2023 Solar Incentives Guide for Carmel, IN - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to solar systems installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-Originally, the tax credit was for 30% of the total cost — for panels, accessories, equipment and labor — although it may range from 26-30%, depending on when your solar system was installed.
-There is no cap on the claim amount.
+The ITC applies to solar systems installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
+Originally, the tax credit was for 30% of the total cost – for panels, equipment, labor and accessories – although that amount may range from 26-30%, depending on the installation date of your solar system.
+There is no cap on the amount you can claim.

-More information about the new Inflation Reduction Act can be found here.
-Your local Carmel solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it applies to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Carmel solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives